mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_3_converted.md

 text:     If you have three or more Shadow Creep, draw 2 cards.

 name:     AWESOME Abyssal Scar<br>
-text:     Summon a 4⚔️/4❤️ Fiend on every unoccupied allied Shadow Creep tile.
+text:     Summon a 4⚔️/4❤️ Fiend on every unoccupied allied Shadow Creep.

 name:     AWESOME Malice<br>
 text:     Destroy an allied minion.
 Summon Husks equal to the attack of that minion, nearby first.